-Vitality is the lively energetic force that animates and perpetuates living beings and organisms.
+Vitality is the lively energetic force that animates and perpetuates living beings & organisms.

 A study published in the Journal of Environmental Psychology investigated daylight exposure and its relation with vitality in everyday settings on an hour-to-hour basis.
 The method consisted of experience sampling combined with continuous daylight measurement and a sleep diary during three consecutive days.
 Data collection was distributed over a full year.